mars0i/masonclj/doc/masonclj/params.md

 ## What `defparams` expands to

-To see what your `defparams` call does, you can pass the  quoted expression containing it to `macroexpand-1`.
-You might also want to pass the output of of that to `pprint`.
-Note that first you should switch to the namespace of your main `Sim` class and `use` or `require` `masonclj.params`.

 For example, the following illustrates what the [above `defparams` call](#the-defparams-call) from *example/src/example/Sim.clj* expands to.
 I generated this code by running `lein repl` from the toplevel *example* directory under *masonclj*, and